DoTheEvo/Traefik-simplest-step-by-step/README.md

   In entrypoint section new entrypoint is added called websecure, port 443

-  certificatesResolvers is a configuration section that tells traefik how to use acme or other resolvers to get certifaces.</br>
+  certificatesResolvers is a configuration section that tells traefik how to use acme resolver to get certifaces.</br>
   - the name of the resolver is `lets-encr` and uses acme
-  - commented out staging caServer makes LE issue a staging certificate, it is an invalid certificate and wont give green lock but has no limitations, if it's working it will say issued by let's encrypt.
+  - commented out staging caServer makes LE issue a staging certificate, it is an invalid certificate and wont give green lock but has no limitations, so it's good for testing.
+If it's working it will say issued by let's encrypt.
   - Storage tells where to store given certificates - `acme.json`
   - The email is where LE sends notification about certificates expiring
   - httpChallenge is given entry point,